inishantxchandel/store_monitoring_system/README.md

 - **Report Generation**: Report generation should consider business hours and extrapolate uptime and downtime accurately.
 - **Data Updates**: The system should handle ongoing data updates seamlessly.

+## Downtime and Uptime Calculation

+The Store Monitoring API calculates downtime and uptime for each store based on the provided store activity data and business hours.
+The goal is to determine how much time a store was online (uptime) and how much time it was offline (downtime) during its designated business hours.

+### `calculate_uptime_downtime` Function

+The `calculate_uptime_downtime` function is responsible for this calculation.
+Here's how it works:

+1. **Initialization**: It initializes `uptime_minutes` and `downtime_minutes` to zero.

+2. **Interval Iteration**: The function iterates through 15-minute intervals within the store's business hours.
+It starts from the `business_hours_start` time and continues until the `business_hours_end` time.

+3. **Activity Check**: Within each 15-minute interval, the function checks if there is any activity data recorded.
+It considers the interval as "uptime" if there is activity with a "status" of "active."
+Otherwise, it considers the interval as "downtime."

+4. **Uptime and Downtime Calculation**: The function increments either `uptime_minutes` or `downtime_minutes` based on whether there is activity or not.
+Each 15-minute interval contributes to either uptime or downtime.

+5. **Return Values**: After iterating through all intervals, the function returns the total `uptime_minutes` and `downtime_minutes`.

+### Report Data

+The calculated `uptime_minutes` and `downtime_minutes` are used to populate the report data for each store.
+The report data includes the following fields:

+- `store_id`: The unique identifier of the store.
+- `uptime_last_hour`: The total uptime in minutes for the last hour.
+- `uptime_last_day`: The total uptime in hours for the last day.
+- `uptime_last_week`: The total uptime in hours for the last week.
+- `downtime_last_hour`: The total downtime in minutes for the last hour.
+- `downtime_last_day`: The total downtime in hours for the last day.
+- `downtime_last_week`: The total downtime in hours for the last week.

+These fields provide a comprehensive overview of a store's online and offline status over different time intervals.

+### Example

+For example, if a store has the following activity data within its business hours:

+- Uptime (active) for 2 hours and 15 minutes
+- Downtime (not active) for 45 minutes

+The `calculate_uptime_downtime` function would return `uptime_minutes` as 135 (2 hours and 15 minutes) and `downtime_minutes` as 45 (45 minutes).

+These values would then be included in the report data for that store, which can be accessed using the API endpoints.

 ## API Requirements

 The system offers two primary APIs: